wanghaohappy1/coding_problems/leetcode/medium/README.md

 First build mapping between integer values and Roman numerals including subtractive notations.
 Then use modulo operation to convert bases to Roman numerals

 <a name="Stack"/>

 ### Stack

+* Simplify Path:

+Use a stack to push directories, if see ../, then pop from stack to go back.
+Need to split by / first, use str.split("\\/+") to group multiple / as one.

 <a name="Dynamic Programming"/>